The aim is to plan your monthly budget so that it suits you and your lifestyle.

 Some of these expenses may be paid every two months or once a year.
 In your budget, expenses are calculated on a monthly basis so, for example, if your household insurance costs € 600 a year, write down € 50 a month.

 It is important that these expenses are paid without delay.
 Failure to pay them will have repercussions on your budget.

 This list should include anything you spend during the month ranging from the supermarket to petrol.
 Try to keep a diary recording your expenses every month.
 This will help you better understand where your greatest outlays are.

 Don’t forget to include everything you spend money on.
-What appear to be small daily outlays can be better controlled when you have calculated how much they are actually costing you.
+What appears small can be better controlled when you have calculated how much it is actually costing you.

 Set a target to improve your budget